Elgg/Elgg/docs/design/database.rst

 Table: relationships
 ~~~~~~~~~~~~~~~~~~~~

-This table defines relationships, these link one entity with another.
+This table defines `Relationships`_, these link one entity with another.

 -  **guid\_one** entity number one.
 -  **relationship** Relationship string.